scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLonAWS.md

 * You should create private subnets for the Kubernetes cluster for production.
 * You should create a bastion server to manage the Kubernetes cluster.
 * You should create 3 subnets in 3 availability zones for the Kubernetes cluster for higher availability.
-* You should create at least one public subnet for the Kubernetes cluster if you want to place envoy LoadBalancer in the public subnet for testing purposes.
+* You should create public subnets for the Kubernetes cluster if you want to place envoy LoadBalancer in the public subnet for testing purposes.

 ### Procedures